Abhishekmishra-17/eb3_Mind-benders_queue-using-array/storyboard/README.md

 ##### 2.6 Conclusion:

-In this experiment user will able to learn the array implementation of queue with their working animation, which is plus point of this simulator.
-After completion of this experiment user will be able to get the concept of Queue, enQueue, deQueue and IsFull, Is empty condition.
-Task assessment questions will improve the knowledge of known concepts, which included in last of the simulator session.
+In this experiment user will able to learn the array implementation of queue with their working animations, which is plus point of this simulator.
+After completion of this experiment user will be able to explain the concept of Queue implemenation with array and its opeartions like "enQueue", "deQueue" and "IsFull", "Isempty" condition.
+Task assessment questions will improve the knowledge of working concepts, which included in between of the simulator session.

 ##### 2.7 Equations/formulas: NA